nexus-Six/camelk-integration-workshop/kamelets-examples/crypto-example/README.md

 Install "Red Hat Integration - Camel K" operator on your OpenShift cluster.
-Additionally, install "Red Hat OpenShift Serverless" operator and from there, `Knative Serving` and `Knative Eventing` instances.
+Additionally, install "Red Hat OpenShift Serverless" operator and from there, create `Knative Serving` and `Knative Eventing` instances.

 Swap Telegram bot credentials to your own in `crypto-display.yaml`.
 It should look like this: